Tax preparation: Save time, get your refund faster

 Sort and file

 Don’t depend on your tax preparer to open paper statements and organize documents.
-Many clients do this, Sensiba says, even though it can add hundreds of dollars to hourly tax-prep bills.
-“One of the hazards of our profession is paper cuts,” he adds.
+It can add hundreds of dollars to hourly tax preparation bills.

 Save work when itemizing

 Unless you had a very large unreimbursed medical bill or very expensive long-term-care insurance premiums, don’t bother toting up medical expenses.
-Your expenses aren’t deductible until they exceed 7.5 percent of your adjusted gross income, or 10 percent of your AGI if you expect to pay the alternative minimum tax.
+Your expenses aren’t deductible until they exceed 10 percent of your adjusted gross income.
+(An exception, for people aged 65 and older, allows for deductions that exceed 7.5 percent; it's applicable through 2016.)

-The same goes for miscellaneous deductions, including tax-prep fees; dues to professional societies; job-search costs in your current profession; business travel; and work supplies.
+It's also generally not worth it to figure miscellaneous deductions, including tax preparation fees; dues to professional societies; job-search costs in your current profession; business travel; and work supplies.
 Only the amount that exceeds 2 percent of your AGI is tax-deductible.
-Check IRS Publication 529, "Miscellaneous Deductions" (PDF).
+Check IRS Publication 529, "Miscellaneous Deductions" [PDF].

 Consider other deductions

 Keep in mind that life changes—yours and those of your family—often yield generous deductions.
 For example, if you now cover more than half of your mother’s living expenses, you can name her as a dependent even if she doesn’t live with you.
-Each dependent reduces your taxable income by $3,800 for 2012.
+Each dependent reduces your taxable income by $3,950 for 2014.
 Inform your preparer of such changes.
-“I tell my clients, come with information you’re not sure about and let me tell you no, instead of you telling yourself no,” says Tiffany Washington, a public accountant in Waldorf, Md.

 Already signed-up?
 Manage your newsletters here too.